adct-the-experimenter/Thief-Fighters/README.md

 # Thief Fighters

+Defeat your opponent and steal his power.
+Switch between different stolen powers.
+1-8 player multiplayer platform fighting game.

+Fighting game in which the players steal a special power from the others after a kill.

 This game is a work in progress.

 Entity Component System code adapted from Austin Morlan's ECS code.

 Minimal gameplay is established.
 Needs sound effects and better art.

-Fighting game in which the players steal a special power from the others after a kill.

 # Required Libraries